WWY0219/scRNA-seq-tutorial/3. Cell Annotation & Subtype analysis/README.md

-# scRNA-seq-tutorial
-The relevant codes used by WWY for analyzing **scRNA-seq**.
-Please be careful!!!

-## 3. Cell Annotation & Subtype Analysis
+# Cell Annotation & Subtype Analysis
 In this part, I will process quality control for my scRNA-seq data.<br>
 First, we need to clarify the file storage structure.
 >./02.DataIntegeration&FindCluster/<br>